Vaibhav7887-code/KVAgency/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+Please remember that we are using Next.js 13 with the App Router.
+When working with image preloading or any client-side image manipulation, use the global window.Image constructor instead of just Image to avoid conflicts with the Next.js Image component.
+Always use 'use client' at the top of components that use client-side functionality."
+This prompt reminds me to:
+Use the correct Next.js version and features.
+Distinguish between the Next.js Image component and the global Image constructor.
+Use 'use client' directive when necessary.